 • The GH6 will be able to record 5.7K 60p video, which is pretty impressive, but also supports our suspicion that it’s going to stay with the 20.3 Live MOS sensor.
 5.7K capture would correspond to this sensor’s maximum native resolution, and it’s significant that Panasonic hasn’t rounded this up to 6K, and hasn’t even mentioned 8K at all.

 • There will be a new LEICA DG 25-50mm F1.7 MFT zoom.
 This is also under development and will join the LEICA DG VARIO-SUMMILUX 10-25mm F1.7 ASPH launched in 2019.
 Between them, these two lenses will cover a focal range of 20-100mm equivalent with a constant aperture of f/1.7.
-This lens will be pretty specialised and won’t be useful to everyone, but the development of a new lens as well as two new cameras does support Panasonic’s claim that it is committed to the Micro Four Thirds format.
+This lens will be pretty specialized and won’t be useful to everyone, but the development of a new lens as well as two new cameras does support Panasonic’s claim that it is committed to the Micro Four Thirds format.(opens in new tab)

 Panasonic Lumix GH6: what WON’T we get?